particle-iot/docs/src/content/en/photon/connect.md

 and press enter.

-The terminal will spit out a lot of data that ends in
+The terminal will spit out a lot of data, in the midst of which you will see:

 `[serialport] Success:`

-with a lot more data after it.

 Now let's try using the CLI!

 ####Connecting Your Device
 Make sure your device is plugged in via USB and in [Listening Mode](./#connecting-your-device-listening-mode) (blinking blue).
 Then type: